understanding how stories are told

 Sometimes the author may act as the first person narrator, or make little attempt to create a fictional constructed character.
 But readers should never assume that narrators are a direct reflection of the author’s own opinions.

 Studying Fiction is an introduction to the basic concepts and technical terms you need when making a study of stories and novels.
 It shows you how to understand literary analysis by explaining its elements one at a time, then showing them at work in short stories which are reproduced as part of the book.
 Topics covered include – setting, characters, story, point of view, symbolism, narrators, theme, construction, metaphors, irony, prose style, tone, close reading, and interpretation.
 The book also contains self-assessment exercises, so you can check your understanding of each topic.
+The book was written by the author of these web page guidance notes.

 Third person narrators